ascalamogna/portfolio/src/pages/07-16-2017-egypt/index.md

 ## Exploring Visual Design Inspiration

-The client wanted a platform that felt friendly, impactful, inviting and professions.
+The client wanted a platform that felt friendly, impactful, inviting, and professional.
 To start my visual design process, I created two mood boards to provide visual interpretations of these adjectives.

 <img src='./egypt-moodboards.png'>